-Once you have your guest personas and employees' input in front of you, it's time to sit down and lay out the brand you want your hotel to represent.
+Once you have your guest personas and employees' input in front of you, it's time to sit down and layout the brand you want your hotel to represent.
 Your brand will encompass everything from the way your reception area greets guests to how you answer the phone to what your website looks like.
 Promotions you run, marketing materials you send out, and even the color of your logo will impact a person's perception of your company and, therefore, the brand of your hotel.

 Selecting the colors, fonts, and design schemes that you want to represent your hotel from here on out.
 Everything with your hotel's name on it should match this look.
-Remember: Consistency is key when it comes to branding.
+Remember: Consistency is critical when it comes to branding.

-Have your logo re-designed if it does not match the brand you envision.
+Have your logo redesigned if it does not match the brand you envision.
 Incorporate beautiful colors and something meaningful and memorable in its design.
 Use this logo across all material, whether marketing-related or non-marketing related.
 Your marketing materials will include your hotel's website, newsletters, and brochures.
-Anything a guest looks at like hotel stationery, envelopes, lotion, etc. should also contain your logo so they are instantly reminded of your hotel's brand.
+Anything a guest looks at like hotel stationery, envelopes, lotion, etc. should also contain your logo, so they are instantly reminded of your hotel's brand.

 #4 Promote Your Brand

 A brand means nothing if no one recognizes it.
-While it may take your hotel awhile to begin reinforcing your brand amongst the community, you can get things started right away, and it should all begin with a website overhaul.
+While it may take your hotel awhile to begin reinforcing your brand amongst the community, you can get things started right away, and it should all start with a website overhaul.

 Begin by making sure the fonts, color scheme, logo, and tone of voice match the brand that you have outlined.
 Recall your customer personas when crafting copy to make sure that it will speak to them and address the things they want the most.
 Highlight your positive guest experience and all the luxurious added perks of booking a stay at your hotel.

 Then, move on to the rest of your hotel's online presence, including social media pages.
 A professional-looking cover image and profile image should be set that match the branding of your hotel.
-All future social media posts should reflect the tone and style you have laid out in order to remain consistent with the atmosphere you want your hotel to encompass.
+All future social media posts should reflect the tone and style you have laid out to remain consistent with the atmosphere you want your hotel to encompass.

 At the same time, you need to swap out the branding at your hotel itself.
 This could be as small as ordering new guest towels featuring an updated logo or as big as completely redesigning your sign and all other branded aspects of your hotel.
 The point is, you need to update everything within your hotel that no longer reflects your new brand.
 If you don't have the budget to do all of that right now, begin planning out what changes you will make and when.

-Whether you are re-branding your hotel to reflect changing clientele or finally getting around to establishing a brand when your hotel was previously inconsistent and lacked identity, it's definitely something that involves a lot of thought, planning, and effort.
+Whether you are re-branding your hotel to reflect changing clientele or finally getting around to establishing a brand when your hotel was previously inconsistent and lacked identity, it's something that involves a lot of thought, planning, and effort.